posativ/acrylamid/docs/commands.rst

 content size it may take some time.

 -f, --force     clear cache before compilation
+-n, --dry-run   show what would have been compiled
--i, --ignore    ignore critical errors (e.g. missing module in a filters) -n, --dry-run   show what would have been compiled
+-i, --ignore    ignore critical errors (e.g. missing module used in a filter)

 ::